beeware/beeware/docs/tutorial/tutorial-10.rst

 installer, we also need to provide updated icons for our app to use at runtime.

-If you look in the app's ``src/helloworld/resources`` folder, you can see the icons that are being used at runtime.
-We can overwrite these files with versions from our ``icons`` folder, then update and re-run our app (using the ``-u`` flag to update and run in a single command):
+If you look in the app's ``src/helloworld/resources`` folder, you can see the icons that are being used by Toga at runtime.
+We can overwrite these files with versions from our ``icons`` folder, then update and re-run our app.
+We use the ``-u`` flag to update the application before running - as these runtime icons are contained in the a location referenced by ``sources``, they'll be updated as part of a "source" update:

 .. tabs::